cedelmaier/dragonfruit/gromacs/README.md

 which will give an eps file that can be converted into a plot for what kind of residues are turns/helices, for instance.

+## Umbrella sampling
+**WARNING**: This is setup for pulling of COM between the AH domain and the membrane, without a reference coordinate other than the COM of the lipid bilayer and the AH-domain.
+This may or may not be correct.
+So, make sure to think about what you are submitting!

+Umbrella sampling is done similar to what is done in the gromacs tutorial 3 online.
+This is based off of previous work that has also done umbrella sampling (see papers on Overleaf for more details).
+The basics of this are to run a simulation and then pull the AH domain out of the membrane, measuring it at different intervals.
+To do this, we need to run several commands in order, some of which do require GROMACS to run, and may not work dependong on the version synchornizations between computers.

+First, one must start from a simulation of the AH-domain and membrane.
+I've used the coiled AH inserted at +00 angstroms for this example.
+First, generate a configuration with the CHARMM-GUI, but include a *lot* of water on both sides (NOTE: This would be better if it were one-sided), in order to give enough room to pull the AH domain out of the membrane.
+Equilibration is done the same as the other types of simulations.

+    run_equilibration.sh

+This will generate the configuration to use going forward with the steered MD.
+This steered MD attempts to rip the AH domain out of the membrane at some rate using a potential to restrict where the AH domain wants to be.
+The equilibrated simulation can be fed into the steered MD via

+    vim step7_umbrella_v1.mdp
+    run_steered_md_v1.sh

+to edit and then configure the exact pulling parameters for the simulation.
+Once this is done, we need to do some post-processing in order to get out the distances that we are going to use for our WHAM routine.
+This can be done with the script get_distances.sh, which generates a distance file and configuration for EVERY single frame in the previous trajectory.

+    get_distances.sh

+Once you have the summary distance file, you can generate the umbrella sampling MD scripts and submit them en mass to the cluster.
+This can be done as they are all independent simulations, and so don't need to run one after the other.
+For example, for 0.1 nm spacing you can run

+    vim npt_umbrella_v1.mdp
+    vim md_umbrella_v1.mdp
+    python3 setup_umbrella.py -dfile summary_distances.dat -i 0.1 --ntmpi 3 --ntomp 8 --ngpu 3 --nsday 50.0

+this will also check the two setup files that you'll need for the umbrella sampling (always check these to make sure that everything is okay!).
+Then you can just submit the final script and wait for the answer.

+    ./submit_all.sh

 # VMD tips and tricks (groan)

 ## Simple display